brdlab/gripper_teleop/README.md

 - Python 3.7
 - Python dependencies: sklearn, numpy, pyserial, math

-## Install the EZGripper ROS Driver (Indigo or Kinetic)
+## Installation Steps

-1) Install the teleoperation and gripper driver packages
+1) Install the teleoperation and gripper driver packages.
+If you are using a master-slave system, refer to node map below to install right packages on the right system.

 2) Install dependencies listed above